Clyde Royal Garrison Artillery: Postwar

 ('Mixed' indicated that members of the Women's Royal Army Corps were integrated into the units.)

-However, it was soon afterwards decided to reduce the number of TA coast regiments, and in 1948 417th Coast Rgt was converted into 417th (Dumbartonshire) (Mixed) Heavy Anti-Aircraft Regiment, and then in 1954 it merged into 254th (West Highland) Light Anti-Aircraft Regiment at Dumbarton, becoming a battery of the amalgamated unit, which the following year was absorbed into 277th (Lowland) Field Rgt.
+However, it was soon afterwards decided to reduce the number of TA coast regiments, and in 1948 417th Coast Rgt was converted into 417th (Dunbartonshire) (Mixed) Heavy Anti-Aircraft Regiment, and then in 1954 it merged into 254th (West Highland) Light Anti-Aircraft Regiment at Dumbarton, becoming a battery of the amalgamated unit, which the following year was absorbed into 277th (Lowland) Field Rgt.

 When Coast Artillery Branch of the RA was disbanded in 1956, 416th Coast Rgt became R (Clyde) Bty in 357th (Lowland) Light Rgt based in Edinburgh.

 However, when the TA was reduced on 1 May 1961 and 357th (Lowland) Light Rgt was amalgamated with 278th (Lowland) Field Rgt in Edinburgh, R (Clyde) Bty was instead amalgamated with 277th (Lowland) Field Rgt, 402nd (Argyll and Sutherland Highlanders) Light Rgt and 888 (Renfrewshire) Locating Bty to form 277th (Argyll and Sutherland Highlanders) Field Rgt in Renfrewshire, with the following organisation: